-It is also possible to separate this offloading in three different runnables (1: host to device copy operation, 2: execution, 3: device to host copy operation).
-Figure 10 shows an example with three runnables and the task calling the runnables.
+This is accomplished by separating this offloading in three different runnables (1: host to device copy operation, 2: execution, 3: device to host copy operation).
+Figure 9 shows an example with three runnables and the task calling the runnables, like it is used in the provided model.

-Figure 10: GPU workload example 3 runnables
+Figure 9: GPU workload example 3 runnables